LadislavSopko/lsf/.memory-bank/progress.md

 - 📝 Implementation Guide
 - 📝 Prompt Templates reference
 - 📝 API Reference
-- 📝 Benchmarks documentation

 ## Current Status

 LSF is at version 1.2, with a fully defined specification and complete implementations in Python and TypeScript.
 Both implementations have comprehensive test suites with 100% pass rates.
 The Python and TypeScript packages have been built and prepared for publication.
-The project is now focusing on completing API documentation, creating more examples, and preparing for package publication.
+The project has now added benchmarking tools that measure performance and token efficiency compared to JSON.
+The benchmarks show that LSF is on average 52% more token-efficient than JSON, with the advantage increasing for complex data structures.

 ### Milestones Completed